 — 2015 DORCHESTER ROAD · Brooklyn“Pros: Close to the train, markets, culture, major stores Cons: Neighbors are loud, smells like weed, YNs constantly standing in front of entrance and elevators.
 Building is infested with roaches, water pressure is not good.
 Could smell nex…”

-The worst-rated buildings are 2015 DORCHESTER ROAD, —, and —.
+The lowest-rated buildings in DITMAS PARK 2015 LLC's portfolio are 2015 DORCHESTER ROAD, —, and —.